Sedat Laçiner: Biography

 He is currently Professor of International Relations and adviser to Turkish Higher Education Council Presidency (YÖK).

+He was awarded the title of 'Young Global Leader 2006' by the World Economic Forum(Davos Economic Forum).

-In 2011 he was appointed President to the Çanakkale Onsekiz Mart University (ÇOMÜ) by Turkish President Abdullah Gül.
+In 2011 he was appointed president to the Çanakkale Onsekiz Mart University (ÇOMÜ) by Turkish President Abdullah Gül.

 He is the author/co-author or editor of numerous books and articles, including "Iraq Global War and Turkey", "The Iraq Crisis", "Turks and Armenians", "The World and Turkey", "European Union with Turkey, Turkey's Membership's Impact on the EU", "The Armenian Diaspora" and "Britain from a Different Perspective".
 He has written many articles that reject the Armenian genocide claims, which he has termed a "so called genocide".